PTA

 Objective 5.
 Demonstrate a commitment to professional growth and lifelong learning.

-General Education and Institutional requirement courses listed in the example may be completed prior to entering the program, and in different semesters.
+General Education and Institutional Requirement courses listed in the example may be completed prior to entering the program and in different semesters.

-Required Prerequisites
+NEW Required Prerequisites **

 Course TitleSemester Units